digiaonline/lumen-sns-middleware/README.md

 ## Features

 * a middleware for validating the signatures of SNS notifications
-* middlewares for transparently handling subscription and unsubscribe confirmations
+* middleware for transparently handling subscription and unsubscribe confirmations
 * a factory for creating SNS `Message` objects from HttpFoundation request objects (which Lumen uses)
 * a basic enum class for notification types